nathanielward/nathanielward.github.io/_posts/2026-03-14-toilet-doesnt-care.md

 Here’s what shifted things: realizing that the toilet doesn’t care how I feel about it.
 It needs fixing whether I’m frustrated or not.
 The frustration isn’t doing any useful work — it’s just a second unpleasant thing running alongside the first.

-The solution wasn’t learning to love DIY.
-It wasn’t steeling myself more firmly against discomfort.
-It was recognizing that my frustration was optional, and setting it aside.
+The solution wasn’t learning to love DIY, or steeling myself more firmly against discomfort.
+The solution was recognizing that my frustration was optional, and setting it aside.

-Not suppressing it.
-Not muscling through it.
 Just noticing it wasn’t helping and moving on.